Diana Mead - Fine Artist

 Profile

-I am Diana Mead, a fine artist combining my two great passions - painting and gardening
+Fine artist combining my two great passions - painting and gardening

 Some years later I was awarded a Bachelor of Arts Degree from the Open University specialising in The History of Art and Architecture.
 This degree and other research formed the basis of my lectures for the Extra-Mural Department at University of Wales, Cardiff where I lectured on Art History and Appreciation for ten years.